Patbox/TextPlaceholderAPI/docs/user/general.md

 (for example with Simple Text Format) you just need to add it by just writing `%placeholder%` (or in some cases`{placeholder}`, `${placeholder}` or other format which should be provided on mods page).

-Inner part of placeholder can take shape of either `category:placeholder` or `category:placeholder/argument`, where `category` is replaced by type (`player`, `world`, etc) or ID of the mod and `placeholder` is the placeholder itself.
+Inner part of placeholder can take shape of either `category:placeholder` or `category:placeholder argument` (`category:placeholder/argument` before 1.19), where `category` is replaced by type (`player`, `world`, etc) or ID of the mod and `placeholder` is the placeholder itself.
-Additionally, some placeholders might have additional or required argument provided after first `/` symbol.
+Additionally, some placeholders might have additional or required argument provided after first space.
 It's format fully depend on mod providing it.

 You can check list of [build in placeholders here](/users/default-placeholders)